chippyhawk/camerons-shop/index.md

 ### time

 ### to pay drop off the money and put it in a envelope with your name on it
+if you dont want to text or email just put the what item you want along with time and price.
 ### locker 0125.